Editor’s Note: This blog post was originally published in May of 2022 as part of National Cancer Research Month. It was updated in October of 2022.

 How many patients have enrolled in the Early Detection Initiative so far and what is the goal moving forward?

 The Early Detection Initiative began enrolling patients in October 2021.
-Over 1,500 patients have been randomized in the study.
+Over 2,500 patients were randomized into the study during the first year of enrollment.
 Two clinical sites, Kaiser Permanente Southern California and Baylor College of Medicine/Kelsey-Seybold Clinic, are open and recruiting patients.
 A third site is anticipated to open before the end of 2022.

 The goal is to have the study running at a total of three to five sites to accrue the necessary 12,500 participants and ensure they are representative of the U.S. population and its diversity.